 - Demonstrated ability to promote the organization’s agenda to the public and media

-- Bachelor’s degree or equivalent to 4 years or more in community building, organizing, training and mentorship, direct lobbying at the local, state or federal levels.
+- Bachelor’s degree OR a minimum of 3 years experience in community building, organizing, training and mentorship, direct lobbying at the local, state or federal level.

 - Strong written and oral communication skills

-- Experience working with nonprofits and involved with public policy
+- Experience working with boards and being involved with public policy.

 - Demonstrated organizational management skills and experience